Parks & Properties

 Lake Redstone County Park is a popular spot to fish for panfish, largemouth bass, musky, northern pike and walleye.
 A snowmobile trail runs through the park.
 Bathrooms are provided and an entrance fee is required.

-Sign at Man Mound with effigy mound in background
+Sign at Man Mound in grass with effigy mound and trees in background

 Located northeast of Baraboo, on Man Mound Road, sits Man Mound Park.
 The land was purchased by the Sauk County Historical Society, the Wisconsin Archeological Society and the Wisconsin Federation of Women’s Clubs in 1907 and dedicated as a park the following year.
 Man Mound Park is named after the rare, man-shaped effigy mound found on the property, measuring about 214 feet long by 48 feet wide.